Exanlv/moock/documentation.md

 $this->assertTrue($usedAssert);
 ```

-If you like, you can also add optional Moock compatibility from your end by adding the following into an autoloaded file.
+If you have your own asserting requirements for your library, you can also add optional Moock compatibility from your end by adding the following into an autoloaded file.
 ```php
 if (class_exists('\Exan\Moock\MoockAssert')) {
     \Exan\Moock\MoockAssert::useAssert($handler);